KariHe/mean-stack/README.md

 mydomain.com/app2.
 Both are separate node instance and you can use like nginx as proxy to pass traffic to correct node instance ('/app1' and '/app2').

-I node configuration there is key 'prefix' that can be used to change node instance URL path for that.
+In node configuration there is key 'prefix' that can be used to change node instance URL path for that.
 If it is not defined all routes are configured under root ( http://localhost:3000/ ).
 If prefix is in configuration, then routes are defined under that, example prefix 'meanstack' causes node routes under